stryker-mutator/stryker4s/docs/CONFIGURATION.md

 #### reporters

 **Config file:** `reporters: ["console", "html"]`
-**Default value:** A reporter that will report to `console`.
+**Default value:** The `console` reporter
 **Mandatory:** No
 **Description:**
 With `reporters` you can specify reporters for stryker4s to use.
+The following reporters are supported:

-By default the `console` reporter is used which will report to your console.
+- `console` will output progress and the final result to the console.
-The `html` reporter is a reporter that will generate a nice HTML report giving a full overview of the mutation run.
+- `html` outputs a nice HTML report to `target/stryker4s-report-$timestamp/index.html`.
+See the [mutation-testing-elements repo](https://github.com/stryker-mutator/mutation-testing-elements/tree/master/packages/mutation-testing-elements#mutation-testing-elements) for more information.

 #### excluded-mutations